Uncertainty-aware Medical Diagnostic Phrase Identification and Grounding: Methodology

-\textbf{2) Grounding Box Decoder.} At the same time, to enhance the accuracy of the detected grounding box, we adopt the widely-used SAM framework~\cite{SAM} for prediction.
-Specifically, we employ the visual backbone ${\mathcal F_{enc}}$ to extract visual feature embedding ${{\bf{z}}_{enc}}$.
-The embedded ${\bf{e_{box}}}$ is then combined with the visual features and fed into the decoder ${\mathcal F_{dec}}$.
+This indicates that the $< >$ token is directly used as input to an MLP layer ${f_\Phi }\left( \cdot \right)$ for grounding box prediction.
+However, this grounding box may not effectively leverage the information from the box embedding ${{\bf{e}}_{box}}$.
+Therefore, to enhance the accuracy of detection grounding box, we adopt the widely-used SAM framework~\cite{SAM}, utilizing the $< >$ embedding as a prompt for precise prediction.
+Specifically, we employ the visual backbone ${\mathcal F_{enc}}$ to extract visual features ${{\bf{z}}_{enc}}$.
+The box embedding ${\bf{e_{box}}}$ is then combined with the visual features and fed into the decoder ${\mathcal F_{dec}}$.
 Notably, ${\bf{e_{box}}}$ serves as a contextual cue.
+Compared with SAM framework~\cite{SAM}, we enhance our model by modifying the final layer to box decoder, thereby obtaining grounding box embedding ${{\bf{z}}_{dec}}$.
 The process can be described as follows:

-\textbf{3) Prediction with Box Decoder.} In the end, we obtain box-shaped predictions by modifying the last layer of the original SAM~\cite{SAM}.
-Specifically, we employ the MLP layer $f\left( \cdot \right)$ to obtain grounding box prediction in a single forward.
-It can be further expressed as: